apushpar/imageGrab/README.md

-#siteSmash
+#imageGrab

-A chrome extension to review websites.
+A chrome extension to bul download images from the visited website.